Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Eigenvalue approximation

-is also infinite.
-However, by projecting $\bH$ into the subspace spanned by the columns of the frame matrix, defined in \defref{def:iTR-frame-matrix}, we can define a residual associated with the projected $\bH$.
+We start by projecting $\bH$ into the subspace spanned by the columns of the frame matrix, defined in \defref{def:iTR-frame-matrix}.
 Due to the translational invariance of $\bfx$, we can choose an arbitrary $k$ for the frame matrix.
 Therefore, without loss of generality, we set $k = 0$ for the remainder of this section.
+We define the projection of $\bH$ onto $\bF_{\neq0}$ as follows